maciejodziemczyk/IMDB-movie-reviews-sentiment-analysis/README.md

  - CNNs outperforms RNN and VADER
  - negative reviews are completely different even on high level look (most frequent words, words clouds)

 In this project I learnt a lot about NLP.
-I find data preparation very cool, especially hand coded tokenization and sentence vectorization.
-All the vocabulary, coverage and cleaning with regex stuff vas very interesting for me.
+I found data preparation very cool, especially hand coded tokenization and sentence vectorization.
+All the vocabulary, coverage and cleaning with regex stuff was very interesting for me.
 I found visualizations in NLP tasks very cool too.
-It was one of my favourite problems during my studies.
+It was one of my favourite problem during my studies.

 ## Repository description
  - Kuzma_Odziemczyk_project.ipynb - Jupyter Notebook with analysis (Python)
  - own.py - some functions used in notebook exported for easier experiments

+## Technologies
+ - Python (pandas, numpy, matplotlib.plt, seaborn, regex, scikit-learn, keras)
+ - Jupyer Notebook

 ## Authors
  - Bartłomiej Kuźma